apsara-stack/terraform-provider-apsarastack/website/docs/r/ons_topic.html.markdown

 * `instance_id` - (Required) ID of the ONS Instance that owns the topics.
 * `topic` - (Required) Name of the topic.
 Two topics on a single instance cannot have the same name and the name cannot start with 'GID' or 'CID'.
 The length cannot exceed 64 characters.
 * `message_type` - (Required) The type of the message.
-* `remark` - (Optional) This attribute is a concise description of topic.
+* `remark` - (Required) This attribute is a concise description of topic.
 The length cannot exceed 128.
 * `perm` - (Optional) This attribute is used to set the read-write mode for the topic.

 ## Attributes Reference